 Have you ever studied a subject or brainstormed an idea, only to find yourself with pages of information, but no clear view of how it fits together?

-This is where Mind Mapping can help you.
+This is where Mind Mapping can help.

 Mind Maps were popularized by author and consultant, Tony Buzan.
 They use a two-dimensional structure, instead of the list format conventionally used to take notes.
 This makes information easier to remember, as it's held in a format that our minds find easy to recall and quick to review.

 Mind Maps are useful for:

 - Brainstorming – individually, and as a group.

 - Summarizing information.